Medieval period

 The Elblag Recorder is intact and has been dated to the mid-15th century.
 Like the Dordrecht, Göttingen, and Tartu recorders, the Elblag recorder lacks the beak-shaped mouthpiece characteristic of the modern instrument.
 As with the other surviving late medieval recorders, the lowest interval of the Elblag recorder seems to have been a semitone.
 It was thus likely to have been pitched around d”, a tone higher than a modern soprano recorder.

 A sixth medieval recorder was found after the Second World War in a latrine in the city of Nysa in Silesia, Poland, and dates from the 14th century (Mateusz Lacki, pers. comm.
 2011).
 It is housed in the Muzeum w Nysie.
 The instrument is made from elder wood (Sambucus nigra).
 Although the block is missing, details of the window and labium are unmistakable.
 The blowing end of the instrument is truncate rather than beaked.
 It has single holes for seven fingers as well as the usual thumb hole.
-Again, the lowest interval of the Nysa recorder seems to have been a semitone.
+Again, the lowest interval of the Nysa Recorder seems to have been a semitone.

 A seventh medieval recorder (DK-Copenhagen: Musikhist.
 Mus.
 Inv.
 D9745), together with other objects, was found in 1919 during an excavation in central Copenhagen by archaeologists from the Danish National Museum.
 The instrument cannot by dated precisely, but was found amongst predominantly ‘late medieval objects’, which suggests a date in the second half of the 15th century.
 The recorder is well preserved, but extremely warped, and the block is missing.
 It is 283 mm long, made of boxwood, and has seven fingerholes on the front and a single thumbhole on the rear.
 The lowers fingerhole is doubled so that it can be played either right or left-handed.
 The outer profile is slightly waisted, narrowing from 20.5 mm at the top to c.
 16.7 mm at fingerhole 4 from which it expands to 23.5 mm at the foot.
 The turning is far from smooth with a single ornamental groove at the end of the windway and the upper end of the window.
-A unique feature is a flat surface on the front of the instrument extending almost its full length from the block downwards.
+There is a flat surface on the front of the instrument extending almost its full length from the block downwards.
 Rather than undercut, the somewhat oval fingerholes are slightly conical with the larger diameter at the outer surface.
 The windway is very short (22 mm) and there is no beak as such.
 Two holes on the side of the recorder in line with the middle of the block having a diameter of c.
 4 mm suggest that the block was originally secured by a transverse peg or by means of a cord which might also have enabled the recorder to be suspended around the player’s neck.
 The window, labium and windway are crudely and irregularly fashioned.
 Part of the labium seems to have been broken off.
 The internal bore consists of two cylindrical sections: the upper 12.7 mm in diameter, the lower c.
 10.3 mm (Bergstrøm 2020).
 Opening the lowest finger hole prouces a whole tone (Lasocki, in Lasocki & Ehrlich 2023: 2).

 Clearly, we need a lot more information about those medieval recorders which have not been particularly well documented, to date.
 Most modern reconstructions are conjectural ones with the lowest note tuned to the tonic of their natural scale.
 Only a few reconstructions have been made with the lowermost interval a minor second (notably by Eugene Ilarianov and Tim Cranmore) but these involve complications of fingering that would have limited their performance.
 As Rowland-Jones (2014) suggests, it seems more likely that the archaeological examples are transitional instruments representing attempts to extend the range of the flageolet (six-holed pipe) by adding an additional hole for the little finger of the lowermost hand and another for the thumb of the uppermost hand.
 The seventh finger hole would have been closed only for the leading note in the lower octave, and the instruments were otherwise simply tuned and played as flageolets.
 The thumb hole could have been used to provide an easily playable middle tonic, and it would soon have found other uses.